LucasZapico/dev.lucaszapico.space-v4/src/content/notes/os-enviorments/boot-enviroment.md

 ## Set up USB drive with single ISO

-The [ubuntu walk](https://ubuntu.com/tutorials/create-a-usb-stick-on-macos) through work for most linux derivative.
+The [ubuntu walk](https://ubuntu.com/tutorials/create-a-usb-stick-on-macos) through work for most Linux derivatives.

 > The process uses Etcher which does not support writing to a partition of a given drive